Donna Sachet: Career

 Sachet has been awarded many community honors, including serving as Grand Marshal in the San Francisco Pride parade and being named first lady of the Castro district by California Senator Mark Leno.
 She was elected by the Imperial Court System as the 30th Absolute Empress of San Francisco with Brian C. Benamati in 1995.
 She recently has served on the boards of the San Francisco LGBT Community Center, the AIDS Emergency Fund, Positive Resource Center, the Imperial Council and the state board of Equality California.
 She co-chaired the San Francisco GLAAD Media Awards for four years.
 Sachet serves as an unofficial liaison for the LGBT and leather communities.

-She currently writes a biweekly column for the SF Bay Times, wrote a quarterly newsletter geared to the LGBT community for the SF Convention & Visitors Bureau, and was the host of "Sunday's a Drag" a female impersonation, brunch show at Harry Denton's Starlight Room in the St Francis Hotel for 15 years.
-With Tim Gaskin, she co-hosted a Comcast weekly LGBT television series called OUT Spoken for five years.
+She currently writes a biweekly column for the SF Bay Times, wrote a quarterly newsletter geared to the LGBTQ community for the SF Convention & Visitors Bureau, and was the host of "Sunday's a Drag" a female impersonation, brunch show at Harry Denton's Starlight Room in the St Francis Hotel for 15 years.
+With Tim Gaskin, she co-hosted a Comcast weekly LGBTQ television series called OUT Spoken for five years.
 On September 29, 2009, Sachet became the first drag performer to sing the United States National Anthem at the opening of a Major League Baseball game.

 Sachet has presided at the lighting ceremony for the Rainbow World Fund's World Tree of Hope in San Francisco City Hall and Grace Cathedral for 10 years, presided over the lighting of the Castro Holiday Tree, and cut the ribbon for the opening of the Castro Farmers' Market for 10 years.
 Donna Sachet co-created with Gary Virginia the annual Pride Brunch honoring the Grand Marshals of the SF Pride Parade and raising money for PRC.
 She created Songs of the Season, a holiday cabaret show benefiting AIDS Emergency Fund and PRC, now in its 30th year at Feinstein's at the Nikko Hotel.